longhorn/website/content/docs/1.6.0/advanced-resources/deploy/taint-toleration.md

    * If you install Longhorn using Helm, you can change the Helm values for `longhornManager.tolerations`, `longhornUI.tolerations`, `longhornDriver.tolerations` in the `values.yaml` file.
     Then install the chart

-2. Set taint tolerations for system managed components
+2. Set taint tolerations for system-managed components (for example, Instance Manager, CSI Driver, and Engine images)

    Follow the [Customize default settings](../customizing-default-settings/) to set taint tolerations by changing the value for the `taint-toleratio` default setting
    > Note: Because of the limitation of Rancher 2.5.x, if you are using Rancher UI to install Longhorn, you need to click `Edit As Yaml` and add setting `taintToleration` to `defaultSettings`.